gamblevore/speedie/Documentation/isms.md

     hello: 1.3 * 1 = 1.3
     hello: 1.3 * 2 = 2.6

-You might wonder: _"Is it even worth adding this feature?"_ Well... its great for demos!
+You might wonder: _"Was it even worth adding this feature?"_ Well... its great for demos!
 Short simple demos to demonstrate how to use speedie!
 It just cuts out all the clutter.
 And for more professional use, it standardises input and how things work.
 It also gives useful error messages:

     /usr/local/speedie/Examples/main2.spd 3 "hello"
     error: Missing Fraction (float).